ku-mo/1866wiki/docs/30-guides/32-council-guide.md

 For each case:

-1. Open the Case ID post in `#case-log`.
+1. Reference the Case ID post in `#case-log`.
 2. Follow the evidence link(s) in `#evidence`.
-3. Confirm you understand:
+3. If discussing, confirm you understand:
    - what happened
    - who was involved
    - when it occurred (Server Time)
-4. If something is unclear procedurally (missing timestamp, broken link, etc.), ask a **Clerk** for clarification—not the reporter.
+4. If something is unclear procedurally (missing timestamp, broken link, etc.), ask a **Clerk** for clarification (not the reporter).

 Example prompt:
 > “Requesting clarification on timestamps for C-YYMMDD-01.
-I cannot see ST in the screenshot.”
+I cannot see time in the screenshot.”

 ## 4.3 Classification and Discussion

 Using the Offense Categories and Escalation logic:

 - map behavior to **Minor / Moderate / Severe**
 - consider mitigation and aggravation factors as defined in the covenant
 - keep discussion in `#nap-council-chat` short and rule-based

 Good discussion focuses on: